Keod0/Keod0/README.md

 <p align="left">✅Visabeira in Portugal</p>
 <p align="left">And with that i take my first trip to the thech world, working on my first tech company</p>
 <p align="left">✅JAB in Spain wich i went on ERASMUS</p>
-<p align="left">And with that i learn how to program energy solar systems photovoltaic ones.</p>
+<p align="left">And with that i learn how to program energy solar systems, photovoltaic ones.</p>

 ###